Question and Answer

 Questions about the themes of the theatre play, the background of its making, theatre work in general, the life of an actor, cultural life in England, or simply what the actor’s favourite food or colour is, are all questions that we welcome.

 Language shapes the way we think, and determines what we can think about.
 Benjamin Whorf

 The talk usually happens with the complete audience present, but if only a smaller group of audience members is interested in talking to our actors this can also be arranged.
 Unfortunately our ensemble cannot make visits to lessons.

 To gain the most from the talks some preparation is beneficial in terms of concrete questions for your students to ask.

-The talk is an optional service offered by our theatre and is included in the ticket price and lasts for a maximum of 30 minutes immediately after the performance.
+The talk is an optional service offered by our theatre at no extra cost.
+Our present to you is our way to say thank-you and lasts for a maximum of 30 minutes immediately after the performance.